 You can’t improve on something if you don’t know what it is you are improving on in the first place.
 To determine how effective your current internal communications efforts are, you’ll need to understand what metrics are currently being used within your organization to determine success, if any, and what the current numbers are.

-There are basic KPIs you can already set based on the day-to-day work that you carry out in the internal communications space within your organization.
+There are basic KPIs for communications you can already set based on the day-to-day work that you carry out in the internal communications space within your organization.
 You can gather this data at regular intervals, e.g. weekly, monthly or quarterly and measure progress or see if there have been any decreases.

 Look at the internal communication channels you are using and determine what quantitative data can be gathered from these sources.
 Internal communication KPI examples may include: